05dirnbe/sarah-website/src/site/privacy-policy.md

 ---
 title: Privacy policy
 intro: |
-    I value my own privacy so I'm hugely respectful of yours.
+    I value my own privacy so I'm respectful of yours.
 Have a read through this policy to find out more.
 hideIntro: true
 layout: default
 permalink: privacy-policy.html